Tutors

 Ann Barrett

 Ann earned her Bachelor of Science in Chemistry from the University of Massachusetts.
-After moving to Florida she received her teaching certification in Mathematics and works at St Johns High School.
-She has an 11 year old son who loves to teach her about Madden Football and Fishing. 🙂
+After moving to Florida she received her teaching certification in Mathematics and works at a St Johns high school.
+She has a son who loves to teach her about Madden Football and fishing.

 Megan Goyette